V-Sekai/manuals/decisions/20211005-create-sop-for-vrm-creation.md

-# Proposed: Create SOP for VRM #creation
+# Draft: Create SOP for VRM #creation

 ### Context and Problem Statement